 Treatment may include:

-Drug-induced lupus erythematosus is usually not as severe as SLE.
-Usually, the symptoms go away within a few days to weeks after stopping the medication.
+Most of the time, drug-induced lupus erythematosus is as severe as SLE.
+The symptoms often go away within a few days to weeks after stopping the medicine you were taking.

 Lupus - drug induced

 Wright B, Bharadwaj S, Abelson A. Systemic Lupus Erythematosus.
 In: Carey WD, ed.
 Cleveland Clinic: Current Clinical Medicine 2nd ed.
-Philadelphia, Pa: Saunders Elsevier; 2010.
+Philadelphia, Pa: Saunders Elsevier; 2010:chap 13.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.